 What you’ll find from goop press: a couple of cookbooks by GP, a few titles by select authors from our family of experts, and a few more books by the goop editorial team about what matters most to us.

-NEW FROM GP
+NEW FROM OUR BODY WHISPERER

 The Postnatal Depletion Cure: A Complete Guide to Rebuilding Your Health and Reclaiming Your Energy for Mothers of Newborns, Toddlers, and Young Children